-DRESS CODE

-GENERAL INFORMATION
+DRESS CODE - GENERAL INFORMATION

 It is the expectation that each parent who makes the choice to send a child to Espirito Santo School agrees to follow the uniform dress code established for the year.
 Students are expected to be in complete uniform daily.
 All members of the staff are responsible for enforcing the dress code.
-Under COVID guidance, students in Grade 2-8 and staff must wear a mask.
-PS-Grade 1 students are strongly encouraged to wear one as well.

 The administration may call special dress days or make exceptions to the required uniforms.
-When this is the case, you will be notified in writing.
+When this is the case, you will be notified via email or letter.